Radium Girls: Historical impact

 The lawsuit and resulting publicity was a factor in the establishment of occupational disease labor law.
-Radium dial painters were instructed in proper safety precautions and provided with protective gear; in particular, they no longer shaped paint brushes by lip and avoided ingesting or breathing the paint.
+Radium Dial painters were instructed in proper safety precautions and provided with protective gear; in particular, they no longer shaped paint brushes by lip and avoided ingesting or breathing the paint.
 Radium paint was still used in dials as late as the 1970s.
+The last factory manufacturing radium paint shut down in 1978.

 Scientific impact

 Robley D. Evans made the first measurements of exhaled radon and radium excretion from a former dial painter in 1933.
-At MIT he gathered dependable body content measurements from 27 dial painters.
-This information was used in 1941 by the National Bureau of Standards to establish the tolerance level for radium of 0.1 μCi (3.7 kBq).
+At the Massachusetts Institute of Technology, he gathered dependable body content measurements from 27 dial painters.
+This information was used in 1941 by the National Bureau of Standards to establish a tolerance level for radium at 0.1 μCi (3.7 kBq).

 The Center for Human Radiobiology was established at Argonne National Laboratory in 1968.
 The primary purpose of the center was providing medical examinations for living dial painters.
-The project also focused on the collection of information and, in some cases, tissue samples from the radium dial painters.
+The project also focused on the collection of information and, in some cases, tissue samples from the Radium Dial painters.
 When the project ended in 1993, detailed information of 2,403 cases had been collected.

 This led to a book on the effects of radium on humans.
 The book suggests that radium-228 exposure is more harmful to health than exposure to radium-226.
-Radium-228 is more able to cause cancer of the bone as the shorter half life of the radon-220 product compared to radon-222 causes the daughter nuclides of radium-228 to deliver a greater dose of alpha radiation to the bones.
-It also considers the induction of a range of different forms of cancer as a result of internal exposure to radium and its daughter nuclides.
-The book used data from radium dial painters, people who were exposed as a result of the use of radium-containing medical products, and other groups of people who had been exposed to radium.
+Radium-228 is more likely to cause cancer of the bone as the shorter half-life of radon-220 compared to radon-222 causes the daughter nuclides of radium-228 to deliver a greater dose of alpha radiation to the bones.
+It also considers the induction of several forms of cancer caused by internal exposure to radium and its daughter nuclides.
+The book used data from Radium Dial painters, people who were exposed as a result of the use of radium-containing medical products, and other groups of people who had been exposed to radium.